 So, do you feel ready to tackle the global marketplace?
 I’m sure it’s ready for you!

-Hopefully this guide helped to provide the most important basics about international patent applications so that you have a good idea of where to start!
+Hopefully, this guide helped to provide the most important basics about international patent law and how to protect your invention overseas so that you have a good idea of where to start!

 The most important things to remember when considering an international patent application are: